oktayshakirov/crypto-wiki/content/terms.md

 ## 4. Intellectual Property Rights

-The content on TheCrypto.Wiki, including but not limited to text, graphics, images, and software, is the intellectual property of TheCrypto.Wiki and is protected by copyright and other intellectual property laws.
-You may not reproduce, distribute, or create derivative works from any content found on the Service without our express written consent.
+The content on TheCrypto.Wiki, including but not limited to text, graphics, images, videos, and software, is the intellectual property of TheCrypto.Wiki and is protected by copyright, trademark, and other intellectual property laws.
+You may not reproduce, distribute, modify, or create derivative works from any content found on the Service without our express written consent.

 ## 5. Use of the Service